XLuffyStory/SpringBootStudy/json_web_token_mybatis_ehcache/README.md

 4.Login with correct username and password to get the token back and copy the token for later use.
 <image src="https://github.com/XLuffyStory/SpringBootStudy/blob/master/json_web_token_mybatis_ehcache/postman_screenshot/login_to_getToken.JPG">

-5.Go to the secure page without token, it will fail and have message about no authorisation information
+5.Go to the secure page without token(in the Authorization part, choose the type as Bear Token and paste the token get from step 4), it will fail and have message about no authorisation information
 <image src="https://github.com/XLuffyStory/SpringBootStudy/blob/master/json_web_token_mybatis_ehcache/postman_screenshot/secure_page.JPG">

 6.Go to the secure pate with token, it will be successful at this time.